Ted Colson

-Edmund Albert "Ted" Colson (3 June 1881 – 27 February 1950), bushman, pastoralist and pioneer was born in South Australia near Quorn at the southern end of the Flinders Ranges.
-He achieved recognition as the first person of European descent to cross the Simpson Desert.
+Edmund Albert "Ted" Colson (3 June 1881 – 27 February 1950) was a bushman, pastoralist and pioneer who achieved recognition as the first person of European descent to cross the Simpson Desert.
+He was born in South Australia near Quorn at the southern end of the Flinders Ranges.

 Career

 His father was a farmer of Swedish descent and Colson was the first of eight children.
 Prior to his 15th birthday in 1896, Colson and his father travelled by sea to Esperance, Western Australia, then walked 150 miles to the gold-rush district of Norseman.
 During the next ten years, young Colson gained experience in prospecting, mining, timberwork and engine driving.
 In 1904 he married Alice Jane Horne in Kalgoorlie and they remained married until he died.
 They moved to Victoria in 1917 for construction work, and in 1926 he started his own transport business from Healesville to Melbourne.
 Moving again in 1927 they went to South Australia to work on a new railway line between Oodnadatta and Alice Springs.
 Over the next four years, Colson travelled extensively in Central Australia and developed a rapport with the aboriginal people of the region.
 He was a guide and camel handler for the expeditions to the Petermann and Tomkinson Ranges by Michael Terry in 1930.
 Colson took up the lease of Bloods Creek station north-west of Oodnadatta in 1931 to run sheep and a local store.